Light field: Formulation

+Irradiance field

 Summing the irradiance vectors D_{1} and D_{2} arising from two light sources I_{1} and I_{2} produces a resultant vector D having the magnitude and direction shown.

 The light field at each point in space can be treated as an infinite collection of vectors, one per direction impinging on the point, with lengths proportional to their radiances.

-Integrating these vectors over any collection of lights, or over the entire sphere of directions, produces a single scalar value—the total irradiance at that point, and a resultant direction.
-The figure shows this calculation for the case of two light sources.
-In computer graphics, this vector-valued function of 3D space is called the vector irradiance field.
+Integrating these vectors over any collection of lights, or over the entire sphere of directions, produces a vector-valued function of 3D space called the vector irradiance field.
 The vector direction at each point in the field can be interpreted as the orientation of a flat surface placed at that point to most brightly illuminate it.

+The vector magnitude is a scalar-valued function of 3D space, called the irradiance.

 Higher dimensionality

 Time, wavelength, and polarization angle can be treated as additional dimensions, yielding higher-dimensional functions, accordingly.